 Aspirants would find this article very helpful while preparing for the IAS Exam.

 There were about 516 princely states ruled by Maharajas, Rajas and Nawabs, most of whom were not so willing to join the Republic India.
-They were by and large very loyal to the British as historically their survival depended on the British throne.
+The British government did not rule over them directly.
+The local rulers were the head of these princely states.
+British used the doctrine of paramountcy to intervene in the personal affairs of the princely states.

 Historical background of Princely States.